vanand23/HCI/index.md

 ## Design for Another World
 <iframe width="560" height="315" src="https://www.youtube.com/embed/bkJJIyQPDPU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+Our objective for this project was to create a **calm virtual reality beach environment** for individuals who are dealing with terminal illnesses and those who are stressed or overwhelmed such as students at WPI during finals week.
+We used Aframe and Glitch to build our scene.

 Read more on my blogpost on Medium: [Design for Another World](https://medium.com/design-for-another-world/design-for-another-world-virtual-reality-beach-scene-35590de784dd).